1. Home

 Environmental Benefits of Recycling

-Recycling encourages us to be mindful of our resource consumption, and our trash creation.
-By reducing them both, we can improve our local and global environment.
+Recycling encourages us to be mindful of our resource consumption and our trash creation.
+By reducing both, we can improve our local and global environment.

-Despite the seeming abundance of natural resources on this planet, they do have limits.
-We simply can’t rely on them for crafting new products forever.
+Despite the seeming abundance of natural resources on this planet, they aren’t limitless.
+We can’t rely on them for crafting new products forever.

 • Almost all plastics come from the extraction of fossil fuels, a huge source of energy consumption and resource allocation.